 In addition, the process of demolition and reconstruction would trigger the approval of the new design by the Use Permit (UP) process, which would take more than a year to complete.

 In most of the old generation of houses, the attic space is either used as a thermal insulation buffer or as an unofficial storage space.
-Now we were able to use this hidden and forgotten space to increase the heights and volumes of the rooms and such increase will boost the feeling of the space even when the actual floor area would remain unchanged.
-The highlight of this creative use of volume and height manifested itself in the remodeling of the smaller dwelling units in the back, with only 360 sq. ft. footprint.
-The second dwelling unit remodel could provide a decent size living room, a practical kitchen, a well balanced bathroom, and a modest sleeping loft above the kitchen and bathroom ceiling.
+We saw an opportunity to transform this hidden and neglected space into a valuable asset that would increase the heights and volumes of the rooms and create a more spacious feeling even when the actual floor area would remain unchanged.
+The most impressive example of this creative use of volume and height was the remodeling of the smaller dwelling units in the back, which had only 360 sq. ft. footprint.
+The second dwelling unit remodel was able to accommodate a decent size living room, a practical kitchen, a well-balanced bathroom, and a cozy sleeping loft above the kitchen and bathroom ceiling.

 The Rose project was a renovation and remodel of the main dwelling unit in front of the property, which followed the same design concept of opening up the attic space.
 The result was a spacious living/dining room, kitchen, and two bedrooms that did not increase the original floor area of the building.
 The interior spaces offered a phenomenal experience, thanks to the high vaulted ceiling with generous use of skylight and recessed ceiling lights.
 These features enhanced the experience of the three-dimensional space as they brought to life the length, width, and depth of the geometric shapes in the ceiling.

 The project also added a deck, porch and patio to the front building, which created a sense of indoor/outdoor connection that was lacking in the original house.
 The final touch was a small off street parking spot for an electrical vehicle charging station in front of the house.